Tallwave/guidelines/docs/Team.md

 # Team

 If you're reading this page, you probably want to know more about the actual development team at Tallwave.
 Maybe you're considering joining us.
 Maybe you're just curious.
 Maybe you already work here and just want a refresher.
-Regardless, here are the nuts and bolts of what it is like to a developer.
+Regardless, here are the nuts and bolts of what it is like to be a developer here.

 ## Your Career